amiabix/ZK-Market-Data-Processor/README.md

 ### main.rs
 - Reads `build/input.bin`
-- Extracts public and private values by byte offset
+- Uses the `extract_array` helper to extract public and private values by byte offset
 - Hashes the private value `n` times
 - Outputs the final hash in 8 public 32-bit chunks